18F/2015-foia/contacts/README.md

 python usagov.py
 ```

-The files below are located in the usagov-data directory:
+The files below are located in the layering_data directory:

 | File name      | Description   |
 | -------------  |:-------------:|